PIEDMONT & NORTHERN

 In the 1924, as first class travel declined in the South, the Piedmont & Northern retired No 2201, retaining just 2200 "Catawba".
 2201 was rebuilt with a double length back platform (one of the largest business car platforms surviving today), 2 luxurious bedrooms, a washroom, full service kitchen (previously there was just a bar), and a grand conference style table in the combined dinning room/observation lounge.
 In order to fit on the streets (which interurbans also run on), the P&N had to save length, and the car is about 10' shorter than a Pullman built business/office car (85'), and as such the lounge and dinning room were combined, (as the car could not function without bedrooms).
 The car also had the 6-wheel Pullman bogies nder it today added for a smoother ride at this point.
 Parlor Car No 2200 remained in service until 1935, at which time the back platform was rebuilt into an enclosed glass solarium.

 After her refit "Saluda" was renamed "Carolina" and used by the railway's president Frank Cothran of Bradley and senior level board members such as Mr James Self.
 "Carolina" was used into the 1950s and 1960s taking P&N executives over the system on inspection runs and to important meetings and conferences with other important executives.
+W.I.
+Rankin took over as President in 1948 after Cothran's retirement.
 It appears that sometime during this era the middle stateroom was converted to a full service washroom and either late in service or after retirement the beds in A & B were replaced.
 Eventually the coal fired kitchen and heating systems were modernised to gas, and was eventually sold to Mr Adams, who along with his wife fitted the car out for backyard "camping" at the Railroad Historical Center.